Exploring Magnetic Fields in Molecular Clouds through Denoising Diffusion Probabilistic Models: Data and Method

 The initial magnetic field is set at a 60$^\circ$ angle to the collision axis, with strengths of 10, 30, and 50~$\mu$G across different cases.
 Four additional refinement levels are employed to resolve the local Jeans length with 8 cells.
 For each magnetic field strength, we model two GMC setups: non-colliding and colliding.
 In the colliding cases, the clouds have a relative velocity of 10 \kms and are offset by 0.5$\:R_{\rm GMC}$.
 These simulations, which run for 4.1 Myr, do not include star formation or feedback, thus representing the early phases of collapse before star formation begins.
 We analyze 22 evolutionary stages between 2 and 4.1~Myr, with 0.1~Myr intervals.

-To enhance the diversity of the data set, we generate column density maps and their corresponding LOS mass-weighted polarization angle and their corresponding LOS nonthermal velocity dispersion and their corresponding projected true 3D magnetic field strength across different scales by adopting different AMR levels with different physical resolutions.
-The image size in pixels is $128\times128$, with multiple physical scales, including 32, 16, 8, and 4 pc.
+To enhance the diversity of the data set, we generate column density maps and their corresponding LOS mass-weighted polarization angle and their corresponding LOS nonthermal velocity dispersion and their corresponding projected true 3D magnetic field strength across different scales by adopting different AMR levels with different physical resolutions. {It is important to note that the LOS nonthermal velocity dispersion is influenced not only by turbulence but also by large-scale motions, e.g., cloud collisions, which contribute to the overall velocity dispersion.
+We do not exclude these effects, as it is challenging to disentangle them in real observations.
+Therefore, we replicate the conditions of observational data in our training set by including all contributions directly.} The image size in pixels is $128\times128$, with multiple physical scales, including 32, 16, 8, and 4 pc.
 In total, we have 25,479 images in the data set, in which 70\% are used for the training set, and the remaining 30\% are a test set.
 Additionally, these images are seen from a random direction of the viewing angle to increase the diversity of the data set.
 Figure~\ref{fig.simulation_all_N_angle_B} provides an example of the molecular cloud data used in our training set.